bruderstein/PythonScript/docs/source/scintilla.rst

    See Scintilla documentation for `SCI_GETEDGEMODE <http://www.scintilla.org/ScintillaDoc.html#SCI_GETEDGEMODE>`_

-.. method:: editor.setEdgeMode(mode)
+.. method:: editor.setEdgeMode(edgeMode)

-   The edge may be displayed by a line (EDGE_LINE) or by highlighting text that goes beyond it (EDGE_BACKGROUND) or not displayed at all (EDGE_NONE).
+   The edge may be displayed by a line (EDGE_LINE/EDGE_MULTILINE) or by highlighting text that goes beyond it (EDGE_BACKGROUND) or not displayed at all (EDGE_NONE).

    See Scintilla documentation for `SCI_SETEDGEMODE <http://www.scintilla.org/ScintillaDoc.html#SCI_SETEDGEMODE>`_